Just because you’re not traveling right now doesn’t mean you should give up on travel. Just the opposite.

 Click Here to get more information about the Chase Sapphire Preferred Card.

 When you’re ready to take the next step, think about how you can complement that first card.
-For example, Chase has other cards like the Chase Freedom and Chase Freedom Unlimited.
+For example, Chase has other cards like the Chase Freedom credit card and Chase Freedom Unlimited credit card.
 They’re cashback cards, but if you’ve got a Sapphire card in your wallet, you can convert that cashback into Chase Ultimate Rewards points to accelerate your points-earning ability.
 Got a small business?
-Check out the Chase Ink Business Preferred.
+Check out the Chase Ink Business Preferred credit card.

 Leaning Amex’s way?
-There’s a suite of three major Amex cards that earn equally valuable Membership Rewards points: the Amex Green card, the Amex Gold card, and the Platinum Card from American Express.
+There’s a suite of three major Amex cards that earn equally valuable Membership Rewards points: The American Express Green Card, The American Express Gold Card, and The Platinum Card from American Express.

 Read our guide putting all three of these Amex cards head-to-head-to-head.